-SWAN CREEK SCHOOL BLENDED VIRTUAL PROGRAMS:

-Harford County Public Schools offers an alternative learning option that any HCPS student may apply to.
+SWAN CREEK SCHOOL BLENDED VIRTUAL PROGRAMS: HCPS offers an alternative learning option for which any HCPS student may apply to.
 Blended Virtual instruction is a combination of synchronous virtual instruction and asynchronous instruction.
 Swan Creek School offers two programs to HCPS students:

-1. eLearning program for elementary and secondary students in grades Kindergarten through 12th Grade.
+1. eLearning program for elementary and secondary students in grades 2 through 12th Grade.
 Students attend scheduled synchronous lessons virtually five days a week with HCPS teachers.